MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/clientapi/reference/controls.md

 The following methods for the Standard control are [deprecated](/dynamics365/get-started/whats-new/customer-engagement/important-changes-coming#some-client-apis-are-deprecated) in this release: `addOnKeyPress`, `fireOnKeyPress`, and `removeOnKeyPress`.

-## iframe control type
+## IFRAME control type

-These are the methods available for an IFRAME control.
+These methods are available for an IFRAME control.

 :::row:::
    :::column:::